 Beginning in May, 2020, the metalwork for this kit has been significantly upgraded and improved.
 We are using precision-machined brass bodies with an antiqued brass "MP" diamond logo badge.
 Not all the photos on this page show the current metalwork, but all shipping microphone kits beginning May, 2020 do include the updated metalwork.

 We understand the KM84 circuit intimately, because we've been using it for years.

-This implementation employes a NOS JFET that is manually and individually biased for this circuit, using a signal injector and distortion meter.
+This implementation employs a NOS JFET that is manually and individually biased for this circuit, using a signal injector and distortion meter.
 The JFET, and more specifically its operating points, are critical to creating the desired sonic character of this circuit.

 There are exactly two capacitors in the audio signal path: a NOS styrene (film and foil) input coupling capacitor, and an Elna Silmic II silk-impregnated output capacitor.
 Both types are audiophile favorites, known for their wide bandwidth and clarity.

-We use a custom-wound BV8 style transformer, made in the US, for this kit; it outperforms most other T14 sized transformers, and delivers a sound that has earned dozens of 5-star reviews for our LDC kits.
+We use a custom-wound BV8 style transformer, made in the US, for this kit; it outperforms most other T14 sized transformers, and delivers a sound that has earned hundreds of 5-star reviews for our LDC kits.

 The circuit kit includes an optional feedback/pad capacitor.
 Leave it out if you mostly record quiet sources (acoustic guitar or strings, for example).
 Install it to increase the mic's headroom for recording moderate to high SPL sources such as drum overheads.

 If you are looking for a snare drum mic, see our High SPL implementation of this circuit, which uses several different components, including a higher-turns-ratio output transformer: SDC-84 Snare Mic.